-FirstName LastName CourseNumber AssignmentName, (For example: Jane Doe PC600 Assign2).
+FirstName LastName CourseNumber Student's Full Name, Class Number, and Assignment-Name, (For example:, Jane Doe- PC600 - Assign2:DOCX).

-- Use your entire first and last names as they appear in the Canvas gradebook (no nicknames or abbreviations) - The file naming standard applies to all submissions, regardless of file type (Word document, slide show, pdf, etc.)
+- Use your entire first and last names as they appear in the Canvas gradebook (no nicknames or abbreviations) - The file naming standard applies to all submissions, regardless of file type (Word document, slide show, pdf, etc.)Because the instructor receives many of the same assignments.
+If assignments are named the same, it is confusing. - Files with the same name can cause overwriting (deleting) of existing files.
+This could result in onestudent's assignment being overwritten by another student's work.

-Document format: When using Microsoft Word, files are saved in DOCX format.
+Document File FFfformatormat standard: When using Microsoft Word, files are saved in DOCX format.
 All students and faculty are required to use Microsoft Office 2010 or higher for PCs and 2011 or higher for Word for Mac, which can natively read and write DOCX format.
 Using a DOCX file format removes the burden of having to manually save the file in a readable format and fully supports all formatting, notations, and embedding of the Office Suite.